Lie bracket of vector fields

 The Lie bracket plays an important role in differential geometry and differential topology, for instance in the Frobenius integrability theorem, and is also fundamental in the geometric theory of nonlinear control systems.

+V. I. Arnold refers to this as the "fisherman derivative", as one can imagine being a fisherman, holding a fishing rod, sitting in a boat.
+Both the boat and the float are flowing according to vector field $X$, and the fisherman lengthens/shrinks and turns the fishing rod according to vector field $Y$.
+The Lie bracket is the amount of dragging on the fishing float relative to the surrounding water.

 Definitions

 There are three conceptually different but equivalent approaches to defining the Lie bracket: